fcdimitr/SGtSNEpi.jl/docs/src/intro-graph.md

 ### Show embedding

-Finally, we show the embedding, using the custom function defined at the beginning of the file
+Finally, we show the embedding, using the provided visualization function

 ```@example 2
 using CairoMakie, Colors, LinearAlgebra